-Prerequisites: BIO 111 or CHM 131 or CHM 151 Corequisites: None features of a part.
+Prerequisites: BIO 111 or CHM 131 or CHM 151 Corequisites: None

 This course provides experience in selected laboratory procedures.
 Topics include proper laboratory techniques in biology and chemistry.
 Upon completion, students should be able to identify laboratory techniques and instrumentation in basic biotechnology.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.